FCFPay/FCFPay-Magento-Package/README.md

 ```

 # Deposit Callback
-n this step, we are sending you a webhook with the status of the payment to your provided URL in the FCF Pay dashboard as a project callback URL.
+In this step, we are sending you a webhook with the status of the payment to your provided URL in the FCF Pay dashboard as a project callback URL.
 This webhook happens when you receive payment.

 Use the below example of URL for Deposit Callback